renee0506/find-date/README.md

 #### If the date is March 17th, 2005, the program return "Thursday"
 * Input: March 17th, 2005
 * Output: "Thursday"

+#### If the date is March 17th, 1999, the program return "Wednesday"
+* Input: March 17th, 1999
+* Output: "Wednesday"

+#### If the date is Aug 23rd, 1492, the program return "Wednesday"
+* Input: March 17th, 1999
+* Output: "Wednesday"